- Prague College Covid-19 Mitigation Policies

 You may also be required to provide a negative test result before you are permitted to enter Prague College campus, as per the Czech Government directive.

-We have emailed all students about the most up to date measures and steps to take.
+We regularly email all students with the most up to date measures and steps to take.
 If you are not sure what applies to you, please check the official Government links on the right or please get in touch with us and we would be happy to talk to you.

 Czech national emergency number for all health emergencies -